Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Introduction

-The \problemupperP{} in dense warehouses shares fundamental structural similarities with various puzzles and real-world problems, including the sliding tile puzzle \cite{gozon2024computing}, Rush Hour puzzle \cite{cian2022modeling}, block relocation problem \cite{lu2020study}, box world/Sokoban \cite{zawalski2024matters}, parking lot rearrangement \cite{guo2023toward}, and Multi-Agent Path Finding (MAPF) \cite{mapf,li2022mapf, Shen2023BeyondPR, lacam}.
+The \problemupperP{} in dense warehouses shares fundamental structural similarities with various puzzles and real-world problems, including the sliding tile puzzle \cite{gozon2024computing}, Rush Hour puzzle \cite{cian2022modeling}, block relocation problem \cite{lu2020study}, box world/Sokoban \cite{zawalski2024matters}, parking lot rearrangement \cite{guo2023toward}, Multi-Agent Path Finding (MAPF) \cite{mapf,li2022mapf, Shen2023BeyondPR, lacam}, and MAPF with Unassigned Agents \cite{mapf_ua}.
 These problems involve rearrangement in discrete space, aiming to achieve goal configurations under movement constraints.
 Due to the combinatorial increase in the number of possible configurations, these problems are generally NP-hard \cite{ratner1986finding, flake2002rush, yu2013structure}.

 This paper makes several contributions: it formally defines the \problemupperP{}, establishes similarities and differences between \problemacronymP{} and existing puzzles and research problems, develops five distinct solution algorithms, and evaluates their optimality and computational efficiency.
 Through this comprehensive analysis, we establish baseline approaches for solving \problemacronymP{}s and identify directions for future research.